Citroen Berlingo Multispace review

 No matter how you look at it, there’s no hiding the Berlingo Multispace’s commercial vehicle roots.
 It looks like a van from the outside, with its sliding doors, upright profile and high roofline, while inside the tall driving position and versatile interior all hint at the Berlingo’s previous life.

 Modern MPVs like the Ford C-MAX and Citroen’s very own C4 Picasso are more ergonomically designed, with a more car-like driving position and logically calculated dash.
-The Berlingo won’t win any beauty contests, but as a functional, versatile people carrier, not much beats it.
+However, the Berlingo won’t win any beauty contests, but as a functional, versatile people carrier, not much beats it.

 Practicality, comfort and boot space

-It’s when you climb aboard the Multispace, that its appeal becomes clear.
+It’s when you climb aboard the Multispace, that its appeal becomes most obvious.
 Open the sliding rear doors, and you’re confronted with one of the biggest and most versatile cabins in the business.
-There’s plenty of stowage space thanks to deep door pockets, and there's even a neat aircraft-style overhead Modutop locker option.
+There’s plenty of stowage space thanks to deep door pockets, and there's even that neat aircraft-style overhead Modutop locker option.
+It provides a load of storage options that make life aboard the Multispace practical even when there are seven passengers on-board.

 Image 3 of 8